The Beast 980

 Armando Aguayo: Color Analyst

-One of the most respected radio voices in the Southland, Armando Aguayo enters his fifth season as color commentator of the Galaxy’s games on ESPN Deportes Radio KWKW 1330 AM this season.
+One of the most respected radio voices in the Southland, Armando Aguayo enters his sixth season as color commentator of the Galaxy’s games on ESPN Deportes Radio KWKW 1330 AM this season.
 A former soccer player himself, Aguayo is also the station’s Spanish voice of UCLA’s football and men’s basketball teams and NASCAR races at the California Speedway.
 He is also a host on the daily morning show, LA Maquina Deportiva, “The LA Sports Machine,” on ESPN Deportes Radio.

 Throughout an illustrious 27-year career in sports radio, Aguayo has cover a wide range of major sporting events, Gold Cup, Mexican Soccer League, InterLiga, SuperLiga, Copa Libertadores, college basketball and football and championship boxing fights.
 He’s also worked on Fox Sports en Español.

 A native of Irapuato, Guanajuato, México, Aguayo started his radio career when he was 14, editing live scripted commercials during the broadcast of his local team’s soccer games.
 After a year playing with Irapuato’s Third Division affiliate, during which time he injured his knee, Aguayo began taking Communications classes at El Colegio Nacional de Educación Pública and la Universidad Quetzalcoatl in Mexico.
 He came to Los Angeles when he was 20 and received his broadcaster’s license in 1995.